lashoun/upgraded-fefates-randomizer/README.md

 ### Example Custom Run

 ```
-python updated_randomizer.py -bss 25 -c "Malig Knight" -esi -g "Conquest" -gsm 350 -ns 5
+python updated_randomizer.py -ba -bac -bc -bdc -bss 20 -dms -esc -esd -esi -g "Conquest" -gsm 350 -mc 5 -ns 5
 ```

 This example command will ensure the following:
+- Anna will not be randomized
+- Neither will Amiibo characters
+- Neither will children characters
+- DLC classes will be banned
-- all units will have a total Lvl 1 base stats sum of 25
+- all units will have a total Lvl 1 base stats sum of 20
+- unit models will not be swapped, i.e. they will appear as the the original unit
+- Corrin will have a sword-wielding final class
+- only Conquest replacement units will be updated; in particular, they should all have different final classes (except maybe children).
 - all units will have a total growth rates sum of 350
+- all unit stat modifiers will be increased by 5
 - all units will have 5 randomized skills
-- Corrin will get Malig Knight in `ClassSpread.csv` and other characters will have fewer chances to get that class
-- only Conquest replacement units will be updated; in particular, they should all have different final classes (except maybe children).

 ## Troubleshooting